neuroevolution-ai/NeuroEvolution.jl/README.md

 # NeuroEvolution.jl

-*Neuroevolution on the GPU using the Julia programming language*
+*Deep Neuroevolution on the GPU implemented in Julia*

 ## Quick start